 This is a work in progress and for educational purposes only.
 Some of the quotes and/or scenes listed have been cut from the episodes for syndication, meaning that they will not be broadcast again on television.
 The guide is somewhat subjective; in particular, only some appearances of the word "math," Professor Frink, and calculator usage appear.
 Entries include episode title, production number and original air date, and are listed chronologically, and occasionally links to our worksheets for use in a classroom setting.

-DVDs of The Simpsons are available for purchase.
+DVDs and Blu-Rays of The Simpsons are available for purchase.

 Notice: The Simpsons TM and copyright

 educational use only.
 To view these pages, you must

 agree to these terms.
 I do not benefit financially in any way from this

 web site.
 The images on these pages were taken from episodes of The

 Simpsons that are copyrighted by Twentieth Century Fox.
 I will not